- 06 Dec 2019

 Cold pitching editorial ideas to online publications can be a great way of securing links and exposure for your business.
 But you need to get it right.
 Personalising your pitches, doing your research, and ensuring everything is going to be relevant to the site you’re targeting can make a huge difference.

 This can take a great deal of time and effort that you might need to devote to running your business instead.
 Here at Glass Digital, we can do all of the leg work for you.
-If you would like to learn more, get in touch with us today.
+So, if you’re looking for an SEO agency that can help to boost your online visibility, get in touch with us today.